 - In a large mixing bowl, cream together butter and sugars.
 Beat in one egg at a time.
 Mix in oil, vanilla and almond extract.

-- Add in the flour, baking soda and baking powder.
+- Add in the flour, salt, baking soda and baking powder.
 Then fold in butterscotch and white chocolate chips.

 - Bake for 7-10 minutes, or until the bottoms are lightly browned.
 The middles should still be soft.
 Allow to cool on pan for 2 minutes and then transfer to a cooling rack.